Fort Nez Percés: United States

 The fort found itself on US soil in 1846 as a result of the Oregon Treaty, which ended the Oregon boundary dispute with Britain.
 The British lost the lands north of the Columbia River they had long controlled.
-The new border was established much further north at the 49th parallel.
-The treaty did allow Hudson's Bay Company navigation rights on the Columbia River to supply their fur posts, and clear titles to their trading post properties allowing them to be sold later if they wanted.
+The new border was established ignoring geography; as a straight line through mountainous terrain, much further north at the 49th parallel.
+The treaty did allow Hudson's Bay Company navigation rights on the Columbia River for ten years to supply their fur posts, and clear titles to their trading post properties allowing them to be sold later if they wanted.
 HBC continued to operate the Fort Nez Percés for another decade.
 It was again burnt down at the beginning of the Yakima War in 1855.
 James Sinclair was among the casualties of the battle.
 The fort was rebuilt a second time, but was eventually abandoned in 1857 when the Hudson's Bay Company gave up its declining commercial business in the Oregon Territory.
 Its headquarters for the Columbia Department was relocated from Fort Vancouver to Fort Victoria, in present-day British Columbia.

 With the completion of McNary Dam in 1954, the site was flooded and is now under Lake Wallula, near Wallula, Washington.